 How To Get Rid of Period Cramps With Exercise

-Although exercise might not be the most appealing activity during that time of the month, it can be extremely effective at reducing the severity of your cramps.
+Although it might not be the most appealing activity during that time of the month, exercise can be extremely effective at reducing the severity of your cramps.
 The increase in blood flow caused by exercising can make your cramps go away.
 Or, be lessened even a little bit.

 Stress is also known to worsen muscle spasms, which is essentially what constitutes a cramp.
 Exercise is a great way to relieve stress and thus directly reduce the severity of cramping.